 Your body fights a constant battle between two physiological processes:

-When you train hard in the gym, eat plenty of calories and take in sufficient protein through out the day, your body has enough fuel to push the balance in favor of protein synthesis – you build more muscle cells than you break down.
+When you train hard in the gym, eat plenty of calories and take in sufficient protein throughout the day, your body has enough fuel to push the balance in favour of protein synthesis – you build more muscle cells than you break down.

-But as calories drop you run the risk of degradation increasing and muscle cells being devoured by your body to be used as energy.
+But as calories drop, you run the risk of degradation increasing and muscle cells being used as energy.

 Especially if your protein intake decreases too.

 The best way to elevate muscle protein synthesis is to lift weights.
-The actual stimulus that strength training provides, increases the chemical signaling process that results in the creation of protein cells.
+The actual stimulus that strength training provides increases the chemical signalling process that creates protein cells.

-Don’t expect to get much stronger during a cutting phase, and don’t think you’ll add huge slabs of muscle mass (remember, the highest your calories go will be maintenance).
+Don’t expect to get much stronger during a cutting phase, and don’t think you’ll add serious muscle mass.

 The main aim of strength training here is to put the brakes on muscle loss.